Why Don’t Motorcycles Have Seatbelts?

 2. Motorcycle rider needs more free movement

-3. Getting stuck with motorcycle in a crash can be fatal
+3. Getting stuck with the motorcycle in a crash can be fatal

-Let us look into each difference and the impact of seat belt on motorcycle riding one by one.
+Let us look into each difference and the impact of seatbelts on motorcycle riding one by one.

 This is the main distinction for why seatbelts are ineffective in motorcycles.